Fundamentals (Paid)

 Introduction

 Implement a simplified version of Blackjack.
-If you're not familiar with Blackjack, refer to this video for game rules.
+If you're not familiar with Blackjack, refer to for game rules.
 Our simplified rules are the following.
 Please read all the requirements before starting it!

 1. There will be only two players.
 One human and one computer (for the Base solution).